openfaas/faasd/README.md

 OpenFaaS Edge is a commercial distribution of faasd, with enhancements and additional features from OpenFaaS Pro.
 The [OpenFaaS Pro EULA applies](https://github.com/openfaas/faas/blob/master/pro/EULA.md).

-* Upgraded Cron Connector, JetStream Queue Worker and Classic Scale to Zero from OpenFaaS Standard
+* Upgraded Pro components from OpenFaaS Standard: Gateway, Cron Connector, JetStream Queue Worker and Classic Scale to Zero
-* Deploy up to 250 functions
+* Deploy up to 250 functions per installation
 * Configure private DNS servers
 * Airgap-friendly with installation bundled in an OCI image
 * Multiple namespace support